-Figures from the Central Electricity Authority show that total installed power capacity in India as at the end of financial year 2020-21 amounted to just over 382 GW; a figure which has increased almost three-fold since 2007.
-Within this total, renewable energy capacity excluding large-scale hydropower rose to over 94 GW, with solar accounting for just over 40 GW and wind a further 39 GW.
+Figures from the Central Electricity Authority show that total installed power capacity in India as at the end of financial year 2019-20 amounted to just over 370 GW; a figure which has increased almost fourfold since 2000.
+Within this total, renewable energy capacity excluding large-scale hydropower rose to over 87 GW with solar accounting for almost 35 GW and wind a further 38 GW.
 Taken together, solar and wind power now account for 20% of the total installed capacity.

-COAL: Coal still accounts for more than half of all power capacity in India with 209 GW.
+COAL: Coal still accounts for more than half of all electricity supplied in India with 205 GW.
 The country has the fifth-largest hard coal reserves in the world (roughly 10% of the world total), and the mining sector is dominated by big state-owned companies, of which Coal India Limited (CIL) is the largest, accounting for 80% of India's output.
 At present, more than 90% of coal in India is produced by open cast mining.
 This method has relatively low production costs and is less dangerous than deep mining, but has a large, adverse environmental footprint in the form of land degradation, deforestation, erosion and acid water runoff.